 Brasenose has its own sports ground within a five-minute cycle ride, with grass pitches, tennis courts and a sports pavilion.
-There is a wellequipped boathouse on the river nearby, home to the Brasenose College Boat Club, reputed to be the oldest rowing club in the world.
+There is a well-equipped boathouse on the river nearby, home to the Brasenose College Boat Club, reputed to be the oldest rowing club in the world.
 The College also offers free membership to the University gym, and access to squash courts.

 The Porters' Lodge acts as the main reception and first point of contact for the College.
 It is open 24 hours a day.
 Each student has a pigeonhole in the Lodge where mail and parcels are delivered.
-Laundry and ironing facilities are available both at the main site and Frewin Hall, and there are bicycle racks on both sites.
-Students can hire airbeds for $\pounds 3$ (which is donated to a homeless charity) to use, for instance, when friends visit.
+Laundry and ironing facilities are available both at the main site and Frewin Annex, and there are bicycle racks on both sites.
+Students can hire airbeds through the JCR website for £3 (which is donated to a homeless charity) to use, for instance, when friends visit.

-Every Brasenose bedroom has a wired network socket giving secure high-speed (1,000Mb/s) access to the Internet.
-WiFi services are available in around 98% of College rooms and all public spaces.
-For students in a bedroom with poorer WiFi coverage, the College ICT Office can loan a personal wireless access point free of charge for their room to supplement the wireless service.
+Every Brasenose bedroom has a wired network socket giving secure high-speed (1,000Mb/s) access to the Internet, and a free, wireless network is available throughout.
 There are several computer rooms and printers available for students to use.
 The University also provides all students with free access to Microsoft Office 365 products (e.g. Word, Excel, Outlook etc.) including up to 5 terabytes of cloud-based storage on Microsoft OneDrive, plus many other useful tools like Anti-Virus and VPN.
 The College has a dedicated ICT team that is also able to help students with any problems they have with their devices or accessing services.
 A full guide to available ICT services can be found at https://it.brasenose.org